Getting started

 Validation Step 4

-When a component is proposed under different licences, you must express under which you want to exploit them.
+When a component is proposed under different licenses, you must explicitly which one will be applied in your situation.
 You can create choice rules that will apply to different component / versions.

 Validation Step 5